"The day is long, the world is wide, you’re young and free."

 This an outstanding novel full of warmth and light, from a multi-award-winning author.
 David Almond says: "I guess it embodies my constant astonishment at being alive in this beautiful, weird, extraordinary world."

-The Colour of the Sun has been longlisted for the 2019 Carnegie Medal.
-It was shortlisted for the Costa Children’s Book Award in 2018.
+The Colour of the Sun was longlisted for the 2019 Carnegie Medal, and shortlisted for the Costa Children’s Book Award in 2018.

 "The Colour of the Sun, told in a trance-like present tense, remans brilliantly suspenseful until the end. …[David Almond] is that rare thing – a writer of lucid, mature elegance, who can still see the world through adolescent eyes."